donaldvallejo/AutonomyJs/auth-api-starter/docs/README.md

 ```
 npm start
 ```
 Great, we are now ready for business.
-Or whatever puppies do.

 # To DO's